 - c) Whilst a car is stationary in the pit lane as a result of incurring a time penalty under Article 16.3 b) above it may not be worked on.
 The car may be parallel to the pit lane.
-However, if the engine stops it may be started after the time penalty period has elapsed, respecting Article 32.13. - d) When the time penalty period has elapsed the driver may rejoin the race - e) Any breach or failure to comply with Article 16.4 c) may result in the car being disqualified.
+However, if the engine stops it may be started after the time penalty period has elapsed, respecting Article 32.13. - d) When the time penalty period has elapsed the driver may rejoin the race. - e) A time penalty (16.3.c) will be added to the pit stop time of the car.
+The time penalty has to be served at the beginning of the pit stop.
+The time is starting when the car stops in his allocated pit stop area.
+During this period nobody is allowed to touch the car and the driver has to remain in the car.
+If the time penalty will be announced after the last pit stop, the time penalty will be added to the driving time. - f) Any breach or failure to comply with Article 16.4 c) may result in the car being disqualified.